 It has three speakers.
 Huge, 10’ low speaker, 4.5” middle, and 1” tweeter on the top.
 Other than these it has room correction options, LCD visual EQ, and a limiter.
 Powered by Class D amplifier.
 You can’t go wrong with Rokit 10 G4.

 This is the best studio monitor for under $500.
 Has awesome features and sounds great.
-It will be an amazing addition to your recording gear.
+KRK also offers one of the best studio headphones.

 Neumann KH 80 is an active, studio monitor with DSP control.
 Includes 4” main speaker and 1” tweeter.
 The frequency range is 57Hz-21kHz.
 This is the best when it comes to mixing and mastering.

 Another great mid-range and affordable studio monitor is Kali Audio IN-8.
 This is a powered monitor with an 8” speaker and 1” tweeter.
-Also, includes a 4” midrange driver.
+It also includes a 4” midrange driver.
 Additionally, it has EQ controls for different placements.
 You can make room corrections easily.

 IN-8 offers a very flat and clear sound.
 You will hear exactly what frequency your audio consists of.
 Transparency is critical in audio recording and mixing.
 And Kali Audio delivers it perfectly.

-With its tri-amped design, features, and price tag, Kali Audio IN-8 is one of the best studio monitors for your home studio and recording gear.
+With its tri-amped design, features, and price tag, Kali Audio IN-8 is one of my favorite studio monitors for your home studio and recording gear.